vfarcic/devops24/manuscript/01-sts.md

 })
 ```

-We entered into `mongo` Shell and initiated a ReplicaSet (`rs`).
+We entered into `mongo` Shell and initiated a ReplicaSet (`rs.initiate`).
 The members of the ReplicaSet are the addresses of the three Pods combined with the default MongoDB port `27017`.

-The output is `{ "ok" : 1 }` thus confirming that we configured the ReplicaSet correctly.
+The output is `{ "ok" : 1 }`, thus confirming that we configured the ReplicaSet correctly.

-Our goal is not to go deep into MongoDB configuration, but only to explore some of the benefits behind StatefulSets.
+Remember that our goal is not to go deep into MongoDB configuration, but only to explore some of the benefits behind StatefulSets.

 If we used Deployments, we would not get stable network identity.
 Any update would create new Pods with new identities.
 With StatefulSet, on the other hand, we know that there will always be `db-[INDEX].db`, no matter how often we update it.
-Such a feature is manadatory when applications need to form internal cluster (or a replica set) and were not designed to discover each other dynamically.
+Such a feature is mandatory when applications need to form internal cluster (or a replica set) and were not designed to discover each other dynamically.
 That is certainly the case with MongoDB.

 We'll confirm that the MongoDB replica set was created correctly by outputting its status.